Complications & Corrections of FtM Phalloplasty

 Dr Djinovic and Dr Stanojevic completely redo MLD donor site scars that have been stretched during healing, sometimes an inch or more (several centimeters) wide.

 It is considered unimportant whether the ugly scars were the result of insufficient donor site massage preparation or any other reason.
-Good aesthetics dictate that scars be pencil line thin, unobtrusive and unoticeable as much as possible, even though they are under the patient's arm and not seen under most conditions.
+Good aesthetics dictate that scars be pencil line thin, unobtrusive and unnoticeable as much as possible, even though they are under the patient's arm and not seen under most conditions.

 During Stage Three, the tissue of the patient's chest area is greatly relaxed and softened.
-Scar tissue is removed and the healthy, normal skin stitched back together with numerous small stiches using very small filament for the best possible healed appearance.
+Scar tissue is removed and the healthy, normal skin stitched back together with numerous small stitches using very small filament for the best possible healed appearance.